 Step 5: It’s Time to Publish Your Magazine!

 Now that all of the hard work has been done, and your magazine is ready for the public eye, it is time to publish.
-Make sure to promote your magazine using your social media channels and website if you have one—or try Readymag for your digital version and online hub for promotion.
+Make sure to promote your magazine using your social media channels and website if you have one.

 Pro Tip: Keep an up-to-date database of your magazine subscribers.
 Grow your digital mailing list.
 This will come in handy when soliciting for articles and allows you to track the growth of your self-published magazine.